 Moving to Sydney requires financial preparation beyond the standard relocation costs:

-• Rental market competitiveness: Sydney’s vacancy rate is below 1% in most suburbs; expect to attend multiple inspections, provide comprehensive applications, and potentially offer above-asking rent in competitive areas
+- Rental market competitiveness: Sydney’s vacancy rate sits below 1% in most suburbs; expect to attend multiple inspections, provide comprehensive applications, and potentially offer above-asking rent in contested areas

 Neighbourhoods to Research Before Moving

 NSW’s enormous geographic diversity means that where you live within the state defines your daily experience as much as the state itself.
-Sydney’s inner western suburbs (Newtown, Glebe, Marrickville, Petersham) offer the most walkable urban character with café and cultural density; the Northern Beaches (Manly, Dee Why, Narrabeen) provide beach access with a distinct community character that differs from the Southern Suburbs (Cronulla, Sutherland) and the North Shore (Mosman, Lane Cove, Willoughby).
-Outside Sydney, the Hunter Valley towns of Cessnock and Maitland provide the most affordable housing in the Greater Hunter region with easy access to Newcastle employment.
-The Illawarra coast (Wollongong, Kiama, Berry) offers the most complete coastal community alternative to Sydney within 90 minutes by train.
+Sydney’s inner western suburbs (Newtown, Glebe, Marrickville, Petersham) offer the most walkable urban character, with café and cultural density; the Northern Beaches (Manly, Dee Why, Narrabeen) provide beach access with a community character that differs from the Southern Suburbs (Cronulla, Sutherland) and the North Shore (Mosman, Lane Cove, Willoughby).
+Outside Sydney, the Hunter Valley towns of Cessnock and Maitland deliver the cheapest housing in the Greater Hunter region with easy access to Newcastle employment.
+The Illawarra coast (Wollongong, Kiama, Berry) offers the fullest coastal community alternative to Sydney within 90 minutes by train.
 Do thorough research on commute times, school zones, and neighbourhood character before committing — NSW’s housing market is too significant financially to choose based on incomplete information.

 Preparing for Your Move